-The perfect fall party appetizer, these pork cranberry & goat cheese sausage rolls are so good, you’ll have a hard time sharing!
-Cooking for the holidays doesn’t have to be difficult, you just need some smart recipes that you know everyone is going to love!
+Pork Sausage Rolls - The perfect fall party appetizer, these pork sausage rolls with cranberry and goat cheese are so good, you'll have a hard time sharing!
+Cooking for the holidays doesn't have to be difficult, you just need some smart recipes that you know everyone is going to love!

 How do you make a sausage roll?

 Push it down a hill.... or make these ridiculously appetizing pork cranberry & goat cheese sausage rolls.
 Myself, I prefer the second option.

 Don't you just love those recipes you create, where they just happen to work out the very first time you made them?

 It doesn't happen all the time, but when it does it makes you feel like a queen!
 And if you're wondering, this recipe was one of those "I am a kitchen goddess queen of savoury appetizers" moment. #humblebrag

 This recipe came about in an odd combination of; a lazy sunday morning lying in bed, a conversation with Adam about flavour combinations, and an odd desire to make sausage rolls. (isn't that how the best recipes start?! ????)

 I'm a little smug about this recipe actually, because it is that good.
 And because I feel like a recipe like this should be way more technical than it actually is.
 But truth is, these are just SO easy to make, I literally whipped them up in about 30 minutes (including cooking time).

 These pork cranberry & goat cheese sausage rolls are ridiculously tasty, easy to make and are SO fun for the holiday season!
 I mean, who doesn't like mini sausage rolls as the perfect thanksgiving appetizer!?

 If you're unfamiliar with sausage rolls, then you're in for a treat.
 I actually read this article and laughed out loud, because I've come to the realisation that so many Australian/British food combinations confuse Americans.